 If you don’t mind big crowds, go to the famous Osh Bazaar.
 This large market is an opportunity to take your first steps in real Kyrgyz life and immerse yourself in the culture of the country.
 You can also find souvenirs there.
 However, beware pickpockets.

 Bishkek is also known as one of the greenest capitals in the world.
 Go for a walk in the Erkindik Park (Freedom Park) or explore the Dubovy Park where you will see a statue of Kurmanjan Datka, the national hero of Kyrgyzstan, and many other statues left after an open-air exhibition in the Soviet times.

 Bishkek has a cold moderate climate in winter and is very hot in summer.
 In winter, there is a lot of snow.
 Rainfall is fairly abundant in spring and autumn but in summer, the city has a very dry climate with high temperatures often above 40°C (104F).The average temperature in winter is around -2°C (28.4F) whereas in summer it is around 33°C (91.4F).

 How to get there?

-Bishkek has an airport situated approximately 25 km from the city.
-Manas International airport, the country's main airport, is served by flights from Mongolia, Turkey, Russia, China,Uzbekistan and Kazakhstan.
 Bishkek has two main bus stations.
-The east bus station is the terminal for minibuses from various locations around the city.
-However, long-distance buses connect all parts of the country.There is also a semiweekly (twice per week) train service from Bishkek to Moscow.
-The train has 2-and 4-sleeper cabs and a restaurant car.
+The East bus station is the terminal for minibuses from various destinations around the city.
+However, long distance buses serve all parts of the country.There is also a twice-weekly train service from Bishkek to Moscow.
+The train has 2 and 4 sleeper cabs and a restaurant car.